Dr Rajshri Roy

 Bio

-Rajshri Roy is a registered dietitian who has completed her PhD research at the Charles Perkins Centre at the University of Sydney.
+Dr Rajshri Roy is a Senior Lecturer in Nutrition and Dietetics and an Accredited Practising Dietitian in the School of Nursing at the University of Sydney.
 Her research is in the area of population nutrition and community dietetics looking at lifestyle interventions and nutritional epidemiology in young adults.
 In her current research, she is particularly interested in digital marketing and social media opportunities for dietary behaviour change in young adults.
 Rajshri is passionate about food and nutrition and their relation to holistic health.
 She has expertise in food environments, digital health, public health nutrition, and multidisciplinary research and is an advocate for the primary prevention of obesity and chronic diseases in young adults.

 DEGREES